 - Spray the bottom of the Air Fryer basket with non-aerosol cooking oil spray.
 Place as many donuts and holes as will fit comfortably in the basket of your Air Fryer in a single layer, without crowding.

-- Spray or brush the tops of the nuggets generously with cooking oil, and place in the Air Fryer.
+- Spray or brush the tops of the donuts generously with cooking oil, and place in the Air Fryer.
 Set the machine to fry at 380ยฐF for 12 minutes.
 Allow to cook for about 6 minutes.

 - Finish frying until lightly golden brown all over.
 Remove the donuts and place on a wire rack to cool.
 Repeat with the remaining donuts and holes.